NHL on television in the 2000s: 2000

 In August 1998, ABC, ESPN and ESPN2 signed a five-year television deal with the NHL, worth a total of approximately US$600 million (or $120 million per year).
 The $120 million per year that ABC and ESPN paid for rights dwarfed the $5.5 million that the NHL received from American national broadcasts in the 1991–92 season.
 As previously mentioned, as was the case with the 1992-1994 deal, ABC's subsequent NHL coverage was in reality, made up of time–buys from ESPN.
 This was noted in copyright beds at the conclusion of the telecasts, i.e. "The preceding program has been paid for by ESPN, Inc." ESPN then signed a similar television rights contract in 2002 so it could produce and broadcast National Basketball Association games on ABC.

 Beginning in 1999–2000 season, ESPN was permitted two exclusive telecasts per team per season.
 When ESPN started broadcasting NBA games on Wednesday and Friday nights in 2002, the weekly hockey broadcasts were moved to Thursday and the broadcasts renamed to Thursday Night Hockey.

-ABC also televised the National Hockey League All-Star Game and Games 3–7 of the Stanley Cup Finals in prime time.
+ABC also televised the National Hockey League All-Star Game and games 3–7 of the Stanley Cup Finals in prime time.
 In the league's previous broadcast television deal with Fox, the network split coverage of the Stanley Cup Finals with ESPN.
-Games 1, 5 and 7 were usually scheduled to be televised by Fox; Games 2, 3, 4 and 6 by ESPN.
+Games one, five and seven were usually scheduled to be televised by Fox; games two, three, four and sox by ESPN.
 However, from 1995 to 1998, the Finals were all four-game sweeps; 1999 ended in six games.
-The consequence was that – except for 1995, when Fox did televise Game 4 – the decisive game was never on network television.
+The consequence was that – except for 1995, when Fox did televise game four – the decisive game was never on network television.